datawire/quark/docs/language-reference/keywords.rst

 *definition*
 **}**

-where *className* is a unique name within the scope of the package (if one is defined) or the set of Quark files being compiled together (if no package is defined) and *definition* is the list of properties and methods within the class and their definitions.
+where *className* is a unique name within the scope of the package (if one is defined) or the set of {{{language}}} files being compiled together (if no package is defined) and *definition* is the list of properties and methods within the class and their definitions.

 .. _continueKeyword: